leobudima/elogii-blog/content/click-collect-buy-online-pick-up-in-store.md

 Collect data from every link in your supply chain, from inventory location to your customer’s pickup preferences.

-This will help you to centralize how you manage operations, so that you can make quick decisions and [**build an agile delivery**](https://elogii.com/blog/agile-delivery-operations/) that guarantees all your services run smoothly.
+This will help you to centralize how you manage operations so that you can make quick decisions and [**build an agile delivery**](https://elogii.com/blog/agile-delivery-operations/) that guarantees all your services run smoothly.

 ### Sync Your Resources